 This focus on practical politics carries over into my scholarship.
 In all the books and articles I have written about the New Left “movement of movements” in 1950-1975 (and after that, “the world the Sixties made,”), the focus is on how radicals sought to gain power and influence policy.
 Eventually this led me into studying the long-term political evolution of American democracy and the question of Black Power--whether or not African Americans would ever be, or could ever be, "first-class citizens."
 To my surprise, I have found that this question was debated as far back as the 1790s, and that black Americans were always part of that debate.
-In 2020 I will publish two books:
+I have recently published two books:

-Native Sons: Black Politics in America, From the Revolution to the Civil War (University of North Carolina)
+The First Reconstruction: Black Politics in America, From the Revolution to the Civil War (University of North Carolina, 2021)

-Revolutions and Reconstructions: Black Politics in the Long Nineteenth Century, a collection I have edited with David Waldstreicher (Penn Press).
+Revolutions and Reconstructions: Black Politics in the Long Nineteenth Century, a collection I have edited with David Waldstreicher (Penn Press, 2020).